 The dashboard is limited to

 2columns by default.
-On wider displays, more columns can be added to make better use of horizontal screen space.
+On wider displays, additional columns can make better use of horizontal screen space.
 The maximum number of columns is

 - Associated Panels Show/Hide

-A few areas of the pfSense GUI contain collapsible panels with settings.
+Some GUI pages contain collapsible panels with settings or functions.
 These panels take up extra screen space, so they are hidden by default.
-For firewall administrators that use the panels frequently, this can be slow and inefficient, so the options in this group allow the panels to be shown by default instead of hidden.
+For firewall administrators who use the panels frequently, this can be slow and inefficient.
+The options in this group make the GUI show these panels by default instead of hiding them.

 - Available Widgets